 - We have gift wrapping material for sending home art projects.
-Supplies include tissue paper, white paper bags (for kids to decorate if you’d like to include in the lesson), ribbon, and bubble wrap.
+Supplies include rolls of brown expandable padded wrap, white paper bags (for kids to decorate if you’d like to include in the lesson), and ribbon.
 Please feel free to use these materials!
-These materials are located in the Workroom.
+These materials are located in the Art Workroom.

 Because space is at a premium, it is important that we are conscientious in keeping all work areas clean.
 Please be considerate of others and try to keep the work areas cleaner than they were when you got there.